Free Postage Within Australia

 Forthcoming IssueQE72 - 26 November 2018

-Throughout history, artists and philosophers have cultivated the deep self, and seen value in solitude and reflection.
-But today, through social media, wall-to-wall marketing, reality television and the agitation of modern life, everything feels illuminated, made transparent.
+In this superb essay, renowned critic Sebastian Smee explores the fate of the inner life in the age of the internet.
+Throughout history, artists and thinkers have cultivated the deep self, and seen value in solitude and reflection.
+But today, with social media, wall-to-wall marketing and the agitation of modern life, everything feels illuminated, transparent.
 We feel bereft without our phones and their cameras and the feeling of instant connectivity.
 It gets hard to pick up a book, harder still to stay with it.

 Quarterly Essay News

 Sign up to receive the latest news in our newsletter